7 Steps to Developing a Strategically Sound Small Business Website

 • And so forth…

 You will want to consider what type of website platform (WordPress, Wix, Squarespace, etc.) is best.
-Take into account your budget, your ability to update/maintain the site and the platform’s ability to deliver on your goals.
-Some platforms (e.g. WordPress) support a high degree of customization and offer more flexibility.
+Consider your budget, ability to update/maintain the site, and the platform’s ability to deliver on your goals.
+Some platforms (e.g., WordPress) support a high degree of customization and offer more flexibility.
 Other platforms are designed for users with lower budgets and/or a desire to manage content with little technical background.

 Don’t buy into the simplistic notion that “people won’t read content.”
 Bull!
 Part of my job as a Sonoma County website design strategist is to bust this common–but completely false–myth.

 The Internet is the “information highway.”
-It is designed to deliver informational content, so make sure you anticipate your audience’s needs for information.
+It is designed to deliver informational content, so anticipate your audience’s needs for information.

-Depending on your audience, your type of business and the goals for your site, organize your content to meet users’ needs.
+Depending on your audience, your type of business, and the goals for your site, organize your content to meet users’ needs.
 This will affect what pages you include and what’s on them.
 One of the first things we do is develop a site outline early in the planning process.
-Your plan should specify top-level pages (and links in your navigation structure) as well as any sub-pages that provide further detail.
-Then use this plan to write your content.
+Your plan should specify top-level pages (and links in your navigation structure) and any sub-pages that provide further detail.
+Then, use this plan to write your content.

-If you want people to find your site in Internet search, you will need to consider search engine optimization, or SEO.
+If you want people to find your site in an Internet search, you must consider search engine optimization or SEO.
 SEO involves tactics to increase your site’s chances of appearing in relevant online keyword searches.

 Optimizing your site requires that you research and plan your keywords.
-Try to anticipate what words and phrases your customers might enter into a search bar.
+Anticipate what words and phrases your customers might enter into a search bar.

-Make sure these keywords are reflected in headlines, text, links and various meta tags, such as page titles, page descriptions, image tags, etc.
+Ensure these keywords are reflected in headlines, text, links, and various meta tags, such as page titles, page descriptions, image tags, etc.

-Some (but not all) website designers can help with this, and your platform or special plugins can provide tips on how to optimize your site.
+Some (but not all) website designers can help with this, and your platform or special plugins can provide tips on optimizing your site.

 Most of the sites we develop have at least some SEO treatment today.
-However, online search has become extremely competitive.
+However, online search has become highly competitive.

-Good content—clearly written, persuasive yet not overly promotional—is essential to make the right impression.
-Readers don’t believe superlatives and platitudes like “we’re the best,” “we care about our customers” or “we’re professional.”
+Good content—clearly written, persuasive, yet not overly promotional—is essential to make the right impression.
+Readers don’t believe superlatives and platitudes like “we’re the best,” “we care about our customers,” or “we’re professional.”
 Every business can and does make these claims.
-But, generalities like this simply don’t register with the brain.
+But generalities like this don’t register with the brain.

 Here are some important content tips, whether you’re writing for search engines or human beings: